FOLFIRINOX

 Runny poo (diarrhoea)

-If you have diarrhoea, try to drink as much water as you can.
-If you are finding it hard to drink enough fluids, contact your chemotherapy team.
-If you have diarrhoea more than four times a day, tell your chemotherapy team.
-They can give you medicines to control it.
-Your chemotherapy may be delayed until the diarrhoea is better, or the dose of your chemotherapy drugs may be lowered.
+If you have diarrhoea, try to drink as much water as you can manage.
+Call the 24 hour emergency number if you have diarrhoea more than four times a day or are finding it hard to drink enough fluids.
+You may be given medicines to control the diarrhoea.
+Your chemotherapy may be delayed until it is better, or the dose of your chemotherapy drugs may be lowered.

 Read more about diarrhoea and how it is treated.